sh1970/dwains-lovelace-dashboard/README.md

 ## Important Announcement

 Update August 2025
 I thought I had ended Dwains Dashboard.
 I missed it.
 I rebuilt version 4.0 from scratch based on the public 3.0 release.
-This alpha preview focuses on simplicity and feedback.

 Features:
 Ultra simple panel layout.
 Left shows your Areas.
 Right shows entities for the selected Area.
 Classic homepage skin.
 No blueprint screens.
 Non editable.

-Alpha phase.
+Currently in Alpha phase.
 Test features and report issues on Discord.

 How to try the alpha?
 Download the build at https://discord.gg/7yt64uX
 Join the server.
 Share your feedback.

-Dwains Dashboard 3.x story
+Dwains Dashboard 3.x story:

 I have paused active development on Dwains Dashboard 3.x since start of 2025 and will focus on my new company (SmartHomeShop.io).
 Regarding DD 3.x I will try merging community pull requests.
 3.0 will have compatibility with Home Assistant 2025.4.
 If you want to make new PR then please submit it.
 Once it passes verification, I will merge it and publish a release.